 Point Stars and the Milky Way

-Number 3 is my personal favourite of the three.
+The last option is to shoot more photos and apply a Multi-Frame Noise Reduction (MFNR) technique.
+This is my personal favorite of the three.
 In a minute, I will explain how MFNR works and why you should give it a try.

 Shooting Night Landscape Panoramas

-Finally, you may intend to print the image in a very large format; panoramas can have a resolution of many tens to a few hundred megapixels.
+Finally, you may intend to print the image in a very large format.
+Panoramas can have a resolution of up to a few hundred megapixels.

 I mainly use panorama because, until now, I could only use my small 48mm LPR filter on the Sony RX100 Mk2.